stamatisxm/RoughPad/README.md

 #### The "RoughPad" and "TempPad" tabs
 The "RoughPad" is saved and restored automatically on closing and loading the program, respectively.
-The "TempPad" tab is only for temporary work, is not saved on program closing, though you can still save its contents in a file similarly to the "RoughPad" via the context menu.
+The "TempPad", "ScrapPad", "AuxPad" and "WritePad" tabs function the same way as the "RoughPad" in the sense that their contents are preserved and restored upon program Exit / Start and you can still save its contents in a file similarly to the "RoughPad" via the context menu.

 ### { Program Setup }
 This program is going to be installed by default in your **$HOME/bin** directory.
 If you have not set your **$HOME/bin** in the **$PATH**, see [this](http://istos.xyz/linux/include-homebin-in-any-desktop-environment/ "Include $HOME/bin in any Desktop Environment") or [this snippet](http://istos.xyz/linux/include-homebin-in-the-path-for-bash-shell "Setup your $HOME/bin in the $PATH") for details.